cctomato/desk-edge-win/doc/dns/resolution.md

 It is important to recognize that tools which are DNS-specific often times do not adhere to the rules Windows tries to enfoce and thus might bypass the NRPT.
 One application which does NOT use the NRPT is nslookup.
-When attempting to probe the Ziti Desktop Edge for Windows such as when troubleshooting it is better to use powershell's `Resolve-DNSName` commandlet as it will adhere to and query the NRPT properly.
+When attempting to probe the Zero Desktop Edge for Windows such as when troubleshooting it is better to use powershell's `Resolve-DNSName` commandlet as it will adhere to and query the NRPT properly.

 If using powershell and `Resolve-DNSName` is not an option, when using `nslookup` provide the server to probe as part